 So you’re a pasta and wine bar.
 But how should your marketing differentiation from every other pasta and wine bar in the country?
 It’s useful to take stock of your business from the outside in.
 You’re aiming to create a lifestyle through your social media, and the best way to do that is to personify your brand.
 Think of your brand as a person and go from there.

 Look at who you are targeting (fine diners, after-work crowd, date nights, girls nights, family dining).
-What do your interiors and styling say about you and who are you attracting through this?
+What do your interiors and styling say about you, what does your restaurant logo design and brand stand for, and who are you attracting through this?
 What is your menu personality?
 Understand how you should be talking to your audience based on who your business is.
 You want to bring your business to life through personality, so nail that fist.

 Social Media should bring a human element to your brand.
 Knowing who you are and having a personality also means having ownership over what goes right and what goes wrong.
 A great example of a brand owning the not-so-positive aspects is Gelato Messina, a brand that dominates social media with their drool-worthy photos, names and descriptions of all things icecream.
 But when things go wrong, they own it.
 Exhibit A below, when a cookie pie went viral and crashed their brains and the entire system, meaning hundreds of customers went pie-less.
 They simply went to social media and did a hat-in-hand apology.